Josiah: Death

 The account in Chronicles is considered unreliable by some scholars, as it is based on the description of the death of a different king, Ahab, in 1 Kings, and it meets the Chronicler's religious agenda to attribute the death of a righteous king to some form of sin.

 Some researchers have concluded from the account in Kings that Josiah did not meet Necho in battle but was summoned by Necho as a vassal, investigated, and beheaded for failing to pay the correct tribute or tax to Egypt.

 Rabbinic literature remarks on Josiah's piety and his father, Amon:

 The fact that Amon was the most sinful of all the wicked kings of Judah (II Chron. xxxiii.
 23) is brought out in the Talmud (Sanh.
-103b) as follows:(Sanh.
-104a) Ahaz suspended the sacrificial worship, Manasseh tore down the altar, Amon made it a place of desolation [covered it with cobwebs]; Ahaz sealed up the scrolls of the Law (Isa. viii.
+103b) as follows (Sanh.
+104a): Ahaz suspended the sacrificial worship, Manasseh tore down the altar, Amon made it a place of desolation [covered it with cobwebs]; Ahaz sealed up the scrolls of the Law (Isa. viii.
 16), Manasseh cut out the sacred name, Amon burnt the scrolls altogether [compare Seder Olam, R. xxiv.
 This is derived from the story of the finding of the Book of the Law, II Kings, xxii.
 8]; Ahab permitted incest, Manasseh committed it himself, Amon acted as Nero was said to have done toward his mother Agrippina.
 And yet, out of respect for his son Josiah, Amon's name was not placed on the list of the kings excluded from the world to come."

 It also states that his death happened because, despite his sincere religious reforms, he had in fact been deceived.
 He refused to heed Jeremiah, thinking that no sword would pass through Judah.
 He was struck by 300 hurled darts; he made no complaint except to acknowledge "The Lord is righteous, for I rebelled against His commandment."

 Succession

 After the setback in Harran, the Pharaoh Necho left a sizeable force in Judah and returned to Egypt.
 On his return march, Necho found that Jehoahaz had succeeded his father Josiah as King of Judah.
 Necho deposed Jehoahaz, who had been king of Judah for only three months, and replaced him with Jehoahaz's older brother, Jehoiakim.
 Necho imposed on Judah a levy of a hundred talents of silver (about 33/4 tons or about 3.4 metric tons) and a talent of gold (about 75 pounds or about 34 kilograms).
 Necho then took Jehoahaz back to Egypt as his prisoner.

-Necho had left Egypt in 609 BCE to relieve the Assyrian Harran under Babylonian siege.
-Josiah's actions may have provided aid to the Babylonians by engaging the Egyptian army.
+Necho had left Egypt in 609 BC to relieve the Assyrian Harran under Babylonian siege.
+The actions of Josiah may have provided aid to the Babylonians by engaging the Egyptian army.